cosmos72/stmx/README.md

-Extending the use of hardware transaction to the actual memory reads and writes is expected to give much higher performance improvements... it's easy to demonstrate (see SB-TRANSACTION below), but providing compatibility between hardware and software transactions while retaining performance is difficult.
+Extending the use of hardware transaction to the actual memory reads and writes is expected to give much higher performance improvements... it's easy to demonstrate (see SB-TRANSACTION below and its benchmark results in [doc/benchmark.md](doc/benchmark.md)), but providing compatibility between hardware and software transactions while retaining performance is difficult.

 The implementation is based on [SB-TRANSACTION](sb-transaction), a library